justinnonso05/SkillsForge/README.md

     cd TaskManager
     ```

-3. Create a virtual environment and activate it:
+3. Create a virtual environment and activate it(Optional):

     ```sh
     python -m venv venv